Updated by Lexi Rodrigo on March 10, 2018

 This is definitely a big problem when you’re looking for the best learning management system (LMS) for your online course.

-Your choice of LMS is important, because it isn’t just a software app that lets you organise your course content, present it online, and manage student quizzes and assignments.
+Your choice of LMS is important, because it isn’t just a software app that lets you organize your course content, present it online, and manage student quizzes and assignments.
 Your LMS influences your experience of course creation – as a frustrating struggle or a fun adventure – and it has a huge impact on your students’ experience of learning from you, too.

 But when I started looking at LMS providers, I found several hundred options.
 There were so many options, I hired a virtual assistant to help me with hours of research and we still couldn’t cover them all.
 That’s without even looking at the alternatives to a full LMS, such as WordPress plugins or online course marketplaces.